osohq/oso/docs/content/python/reference/lib.md

 {{% callout "Using SQLAlchemy?" "blue" %}}

-We just released early access to the next version of our SQLAlchemy library, which will include improved support for common authorization models, like role based access control.
+We just released early access to the next version of our SQLAlchemy library, includes improved support for common authorization models, like role based access control.

 [Check it out here!](/new-roles)